ALS: Medications

+Disease-slowing treatments

 Riluzole has been found to modestly prolong survival by about 2–3 months.
 It may have a greater survival benefit for those with bulbar-onset ALS.
 It may work by decreasing release of the excitatory neurotransmitter glutamate from pre-synaptic neurons.
 The most common side effects are nausea and a lack of energy (asthenia).
 People with ALS should begin treatment with riluzole as soon as possible following their diagnosis.
+Riluzole is available as a tablet, liquid, or dissolvable oral film.

 Edaravone has been shown to modestly slow the decline in function in a small group of people with early-stage ALS.
 It may work by protecting motor neurons from oxidative stress.
 The most common side effects are bruising and gait disturbance.
-Treatment with edaravone is expensive and requires daily hour-long IV infusions for 10 days in a two-week period.
+Edaravone is available as an intravenous infusion or as an oral suspension.

+AMX0035 (Relyvrio) is a combination of sodium phenylbutyrate and taurursodiol, which was initially shown to prolong the survival of patients by an average of six months.
+Relyvrio was withdrawn by the manufacturer in April 2024 following the completion of the Phase 3 PHOENIX trial which did not show substantial benefit to ALS patients.

+Tofersen (Qalsody) is an antisense oligonucleotide that was approved for medical use in the United States in April 2023, for the treatment of SOD1-associated ALS.
+In a study of 108 patients with SOD1-associated ALS there was a non-significant trend towards a slowing of progression, as well as a significant reduction in neurofilament light chain, a putative ALS biomarker thought to indicate neuronal damage.
+A follow-up study and open-label extension suggested that earlier treatment initiation had a beneficial effect on slowing disease progression.
+Tofersen is available as an intrathecal injection into the lumbar cistern at the base of the spine.

+A 2025 phase II study published found that tetramethylpyrazine nitrone is safe for patients with ALS, but it did not show a significant advantage over placebo in the primary efficacy measure.
+Researchers noted that the drug may help slow the decline in grip strength, however further clinical trials are necessary to confirm its potential benefits.